pydicom/deid/docs/getting-started.md

 groups = has_burned_pixels(dicom_files=dicom_files, deid='examples/deid')
 ```

-We immediately see that six are flagged for not having OperatorsName "bold bread"
+We immediately see that two are flagged:

 ```
-FLAGGED image2.dcm in section dangerouscookie
-LABEL: criteria for dangerous cookie
-CRITERIA: and OperatorsName notequals bold bread

-FLAGGED image7.dcm in section dangerouscookie
-LABEL: criteria for dangerous cookie
-CRITERIA: and OperatorsName notequals bold bread

 FLAGGED image6.dcm in section dangerouscookie
-LABEL: criteria for dangerous cookie
-CRITERIA: and OperatorsName notequals bold bread

-FLAGGED image3.dcm in section dangerouscookie
-LABEL: criteria for dangerous cookie
-CRITERIA: and OperatorsName notequals bold bread

-FLAGGED image1.dcm in section dangerouscookie
-LABEL: criteria for dangerous cookie
+LABEL: LABEL Criteria for Dangerous Cookie
-CRITERIA: and OperatorsName notequals bold bread

-FLAGGED image5.dcm in section dangerouscookie
+CRITERIA:  PatientSex contains M and OperatorsName notequals bold bread FLAGGED image5.dcm in section dangerouscookie
-LABEL: criteria for dangerous cookie
+LABEL: LABEL Criteria for Dangerous Cookie
-CRITERIA: and OperatorsName notequals bold bread
+CRITERIA:  PatientSex contains M and OperatorsName notequals bold bread
 ```

 Is this accurate?